-- their CGPA is less than 1.00 at the time of any Academic Performance Evaluation.
+- their CGPA is less than 1.00 at the time of any Academic Continuation Evaluation.

 A Special student who is Required to Withdraw for Two Terms (WT) may not return to Special studies for two terms.

 Anyone wishing to enrol in a graduate-level course as a Special student must obtain permission from the appropriate department.
 Requests are submitted through the registration system as a Course Override Request.
 Anyone considering pursuing a graduate degree is urged to contact the Faculty of Graduate and Postdoctoral Affairs prior to registration as a Special student.